 Reporting Verbs Exercises

-Reporting Verbs exercises covering the say vs tell core distinction, the four-way contrast between say/tell/speak/talk, advanced reporting verb patterns (verb + to-infinitive, verb + -ing, verb + that-clause), and comprehensive mixed practice.
-4 exercise sets with 80 questions (A2 - B2 Level).
+Reporting Verbs exercises covering the say vs tell core distinction, the four-way contrast between say/tell/speak/talk, advanced reporting verb patterns (verb + to-infinitive, verb + -ing, verb + that-clause), comprehensive mixed practice, and C1-level subjunctive patterns, academic reporting verbs, and complex verb + preposition structures.
+5 exercise sets with 100 questions (A2 - C1 Level).

 Reporting Verbs exercises: choose your exercise set